sentryinsurance/ec2-fleet-plugin/README.md

 ## Comparison to EC2-Plugin

 [EC2-Plugin](https://plugins.jenkins.io/ec2/) is a similar Jenkins plugin that will request EC2 instances when excess workload is detected.
-The main difference between the two plugins is that EC2-Fleet-Plugin uses ASG and EC2 Spot Fleet to request and manage instances instead of doing it manually with EC2 RunInstances.
-This gives EC2-Fleet-Plugin all the benefits of ASG and EC2 Spot Fleet: allocation strategies, automatic availability zone re-balancing (ASG only), access to launch templates and launch configurations
+The main difference between the two plugins is that EC2-Fleet-Plugin uses ASG, EC2 Fleet, and Spot Fleet to request and manage instances instead of doing it manually with EC2 RunInstances.
+This gives EC2-Fleet-Plugin all the benefits of ASG, EC2 Fleet, and Spot Fleet: allocation strategies, automatic availability zone re-balancing (ASG only), access to launch templates and launch configurations
 , instance weighting, etc.
 See [which-spot-request-method-to-use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html#which-spot-request-method-to-use).